AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 - Positional parameters come first.
 - A positional parameter cannot follow a named parameter.

+.. ??
+I don't understand the following sentence.
+If the param has a
+.. ?? default value then you can omit the parameter, it has nothing
+.. ?? to do with the use of positional versus named

 As a convention, people usually name parameters at the call site if the function's corresponding parameters has a default value.
 However, it is also